odoo/documentation/accounting/overview/main_concepts/in_odoo.rst

 ==============================

 Odoo support both accrual and cash basis reporting.
-This allows you to report income / expense at the time transactions occur, or when payment is made or received.
+This allows you to report income / expense at the time transactions occur (i.e., accrual basis), or when payment is made or received (i.e., cash basis).

 Multi-companies
 ===============

 Odoo allows to manage several companies within the same database.
-Each company has its own chart of accounts an rules.
+Each company has its own chart of accounts and rules.
 You can get consolidation reports following your consolidation rules.

 Users can access several companies but always work in one company at a